Bajocode/macup/README.md

 # Macup

-Macup is a script to setup a macOS macup for web, mobile and infrastructure development.
-It installs apps, dotfiles and configures macOS root configuration settings
+A setup script for macOS with personal apps and configurations

 ## Install